Aphra Behn and Feminism

 As the first English woman to earn a living from writing, Aphra Behn was sometimes promoted by twentieth-century feminists as one of the earliest proponents of their cause.
-Virginia Woolf invited
+Virginia Woolf, for example, invited

 whilst Moira Ferguson argued that, as